nicolas-izquierdo/afl_cio_scoreboards/README.md

 This repository is intended for **academic and non-commercial use**.

-- The **dataset and code** are released for free use, reuse, and replication.
+- The **dataset and code** are freely available for research, replication, and teaching.
-- The **AFL-CIO source documents** are reproduced here for research and educational purposes only.
+- The **AFL-CIO source materials** are included for scholarly use only.

+> ⚠️ **Notice on source materials**
-> ⚠️ These materials are derived from AFL-CIO publications.
-This repository does not claim ownership over those original documents.
+> Some documents originate from AFL-CIO publications.
+This repository does not claim ownership of those materials.
-> They are included in good faith under non-commercial, scholarly use.
+> They are reproduced in good faith for non-commercial academic purposes.

 If you are a rights holder and would like any material removed, please open an issue.